Bachelor’s Degree in Nursing (BSN)

 With so many schools that offer bachelor’s degree programs in nursing, it can be difficult to decide which program to choose.
 In order to make this important choice easier, we have compiled a list of the best nursing schools that offer bachelor’s degree programs, based on data from the Integrated Postsecondary Education Data System (IPEDS).
 More information about the methodology used to create our rankings can be found at the bottom of this page.

-Overview of BSN Programs
+Overview of Nursing Bachelor's Degree Programs

 Through a combination of classroom work and clinical experiences, nursing bachelor’s degree programs expose students to principles they need to know, as well as how those principles look in practice.
 Many different topics can be covered in a nursing bachelor’s degree program: using technology for patient care, helping patients under emergency and non-emergency circumstances, communicating with patients’ family members, and collaborating effectively as a member of a health care team.
 In addition, students in these programs have the opportunity to gain an understanding of nursing regulations and the ethical principles they are expected to use in their work every day.